NeuralVFX/basic-libtorch-dll/README.md

 ```
 - This should generate a Visual Studio Project and a file called `Release/export_wrapper.dll`
 - Copy this file wherever you need!
-- Or follow the direction in the [basic-libtorch-dll](https://github.com/NeuralVFX/basic-libtorch-dll) repo to run this within `Unreal Engine`
+- Or follow the directions in the [basic-libtorch-dll](https://github.com/NeuralVFX/basic-libtorch-dll) repo to run this within `Unreal Engine`